WHO THIS COURSE IS FOR

 The course’s “experiential learning” emphasis allowed deep exploration of my own personal (unique!) grief and loss journey naturally within the course’s three months.
 Witnessing/companioning fellow participants in their processes brought additional teaming opportunities, increasing understanding of a range of perspectives and responses and challenges that may arise.
 Cath and Kara are compassionate, experienced coaches, whose individual styles combine magically, bringing ‘story’ exploration through a combination of creative prompts and narrative processes.
 I left the course with an enhanced sense of understanding and self-kindness, and skills to compassionately companion others in their grief journey.
 The course unfurled me to new way of “being” – providing inspiration for seeing new opportunities for growth and play, benefiting all areas of life.

-Certification assessment fee: $975 USD
+- Certification assessment fee (if added on separately later): $975 USD

 If your application is accepted, we will email you an acceptance letter and: